israelagm/PriceElementary/README.md

 ### v1.0
 Site is ready to go live.

-Will still need adiitional content missing from program section.
+Will still need additional content that is missing from program section.